floatpane/floatpane-electron/README.md

 ## 🎨 Available Themes

 Floatpane includes a variety of themes to match your style.
-You can change the theme in the settings (`Cmd+,`).
+You can change the theme in the settings (`Cmd+,`, or by clicking the gear icon).

 - Aura
 - Ayu Dark